UAR Editors & Editorial Board

 Katrin Anacker is an associate professor at George Mason University’s School of Policy.
 She is the North American Editor of the International Journal of Housing Policy.
 Her research interests are housing, race, and urban policy and research methods.
 She obtained her Ph.D. from The Ohio State University.

-Andrea Benjamin is an assistant professor in the Department of Political Science at the University of Missouri, Columbia.
+Andrea Benjamin is an associate professor in the Clara Luper Department of African and African American Studies at The University of Oklahoma.
 Her research interests include racial and ethnic politics, local elections, and political incorporation.

 Stefanie Chambers is Charles A. Dana Research Associate Professor of political science at Trinity College.
 She has published articles on mayoral leadership, urban education, and environmental justice.
 Her books include Mayors and Schools: Minority Voices and Democratic Tensions in Urban Education (2006) and Immigrant Incorporation in New Destinations: Somalis in the Twin Cities and Columbus (forthcoming).